ten-protocol/go-ten/design/Upgrade_Design.md

 Access to these secrets will allow attackers to read private user data.
 Both secrets are sealed locally with a key derived from the current measurement of the enclave.

+We'll see that during the upgrade, the secrets will be handed over to another enclave that is able to prove attestation against a whitelisted upgrade.
+Handing over the secrets means encrypting them with the attestation key of the new version.
+Note that the database secret is containing a key that allows a TLS connection to the database.
+The new enclave can connect to the same database if it passes the attestation requirements it has hardcoded.

 ### Random notes